 For a while now I’ve been questioning the extent of advanced technology and the ability of stores to infiltrate shoppers’ minds on a very deep level.
 And by shoppers, I mean children.
 My children especially.

 My kids are somewhat well behaved.
-OK, fine, at least most of the time.
+At least most of the time.
+OK some of the time.

 Until we enter a store.